 Choosing a Credit Card

-This page is for those of you out there that have not or are not prone to racking up big balances on your credit card.
+This page is for those out there that have not or are not prone to racking up big balances on your credit card.
 It is also for those of you that have good credit and a credit card balance of $5000.00 or less that are looking to payoff your balance.

 There are so many credit cards out there.
 Most of us just get one and this is what we use.
-Yet with a little homework you can actually get a card that is more appropriate for our needs and lifestyle.
+Yet with a little homework you can actually get a card that is more appropriate for your needs and lifestyle.

 Low Interest Rate Cards